by Sean D. Harmon

 Though it is a hotly debated issue that doesn't come without various theories, the spread of Christianity is still a puzzling historical enigma, and an issue that has yet to be satisfactorily solved.
 Even though scholars always present natural theories why and how Christianity became an established state religion specifically in the Roman Empire three or four centuries later among the pagans, or even in the latter half of the first century, the real riddle of the problem that needs solving begins in Judea in the first half of the first century among Second Temple Jews.

 To just sweepingly assume the resurrection story was a fabricated myth that took off because of its external popularity is rather easy for most, as this is naturally the default position to hold.
-But it's only as easy as the one who holds that view remains utterly clueless about specific details of both first century Greco-Roman and Jewish culture wherein the tradition was spawned, or in other words, understanding the historical framework that surrounds the story.
-If you want to get an understanding of how implausible a resurrection belief would have been to the Greco-Roman citizen, I covered in some detail in another article (here: The Silent Texts; The Greek repudiation).
-And though Greco-Roman sentiment on bodily resurrection is pretty clear cut, Jewish views on the matter is a little more complex.
+But it's only as easy as the one who holds this view as long as they remain utterly clueless about specific details of both first century Greco-Roman and Jewish culture wherein the tradition was spawned, or in other words, understanding the historical framework that surrounds the story.
+If you want to get an understanding of how implausible a resurrection belief would have been to the Greco-Roman citizen, I covered that in some detail in another article (here: The Silent Texts; The Greek repudiation).
+Though Greco-Roman sentiment on bodily resurrection is pretty clear cut, Jewish views on the matter is a little more complex.

 Though the Christian movement spread out among Gentiles in the Mediterranean decades later, the first historical fact one needs to understand is that Christianity began with Jews in Judea.
 Jesus was obviously Jewish, the disciples were Jewish, the first apostles were Jewish, the first authoritative church establishment was at Jerusalem, and the first converts to the movement from outside Jesus' inner circle were Jewish, thus Christianity during this time remained closely linked to pre-70 Judaism in and around Jerusalem.
 This is a very important fact because the origin of the movement is necessary for us to evaluate it within its proper cultural context.
 The fact that the movement sprung from Judaism is an indisputable fact that most top scholars pretty much concur, such as Joseph Fitzmyer...